csdms/bmi-docker/README.md

 ```
 docker run -it bmi
 ```
-This starts a bash shell in the container, where the specifications can be accessed.
+This starts a bash shell in the container where the language mappings can be accessed.

 ## Developer notes